yanhan/notes/cka.md

 This is a great use of metrics-server on the command line.

 Using `kubectl top po` and `kubectl get node`, we get the CPU and memory consumption of Pods and Nodes respectively.

+## Draining nodes that contain Pods not managed by higher level resources

+If a node contains Pods not managed by a ReplicaSet, ReplicationController, DaemonSet, StatefulSet or Job, you will have to supply the `--force` flag to `kubectl drain`.
+Such Pods will be permanently deleted from the k8s cluster.